 he great plague in the middle

 ages killed a third of the population of Europe.
-The corona virus is not at all
+The corona virus (COVID-19) is not

 individuals have died, and they tend to be persons who were already medically